 Mutual Fund Distributor (MFD)

 The term “mutual fund distributor,” also known as “MFD,” refers to a person or organization that is governed and registered with SEBI (Securities and Exchange Board of India) and the Association of Mutual Funds (AMFI) and who serves as an intermediary to assist investors in purchasing and disposing of mutual fund schemes.

 An MFD may be connected to a single or several mutual fund houses.
-By providing you with the investment plan that best suits your needs based on an analysis of your assets, they help you make investment decisions.
-They receive payment for the mutual fund plans they promote to potential investors.
+By providing you with the investment plan that best suits your financial goals based on your risk appetite, they help you make investment decisions.
+They are compensated by the mutual fund companies.